A sales manager’s shocking secret and four sales secrets to help you sell more…

-Their problem and one your prospect can relate to?
+Does the problem your prospect is experiencing compare to that of your now happy customer?
 How are their results since you worked with them?
-The best stories are third-party endorsements that have your clients using much more glowing statements than you could.
+The best stories are third-party endorsements that have your clients using much more glowing statements than you could use.
 Endorsement stories should be like a good Hollywood movie: memorable characters that your prospects can identify with, vivid dialogue, and a dramatic lesson about the benefits of doing business with you.
 When telling those client stories, give them a back story, add drama, and use actual dialogue that has been edited.
 Director Alfred Hitchcock said, “A movie is just like a life with all the dull parts left out.”

-When the Vice President of Sales first called, he said, “Help.
-We heard you are the right person (or company) to help us solve . . . .”
+When John Smith, the Vice President of Sales first called, he said, “Help.
+We heard you are the right person (or company) to help us solve . . ..”
 Always use the client’s words.

-What we did was . . . .
-Here you insert the solution or methodology your prospect is most likely interested in.
+What we did was . . ..
+Here you talk about the solution or methodology your client experiences that will relate to what your prospect is most likely interested in.
 This can be delivered in your own words.

-The success is also presented in the prospect’s words.
+The success is presented in your now happy client’s words.
 “If John were here, he would say, ‘We would not have believed it possible that we could have . . . .
-You can’t go wrong choosing this company.’”
+You can’t go wrong choosing (your company.)’”